sensibill/sensibill-ios-documentation/Documentation/UI.md

 }
 ```
+*Note:* Receipt Capture can also be used to link a bank account transaction to a receipt.
+See [Transaction Linking](../Transactions.md#transaction-linking) for  details.

 ## Receipt Detail
-To present the details of a receipt, you can initialize an `SensibillReceiptViewController` with a `receiptId` and present it after setting your `UIViewController` as the delegate that conforms to `SBViewControllerDelegate`.
+To present the details of a receipt, you can initialize an `SensibillReceiptViewController` with a `receiptId` and present it after setting your class as the delegate that conforms to `SBViewControllerDelegate`.

 ```swift
 class ViewController: UIViewController, SBViewControllerDelegate {